ray-oh/Optimus/README.md

 - To launch the Prefect workflow engine, run startOrion.bat to launch the orion workflow server in background.
   - And open the [Prefect dashboard](http://127.0.0.1:4200) in your browser
+  - Refer to the documentation here for more details on [managing automation flows and deployments in the workflow dashboard](./docs/ORCHESTRATION.md).

 ### DOCUMENTATION
 OPTIMUS is based on TagUI for RPA automation.
 Almost all of TagUI's features are ported and available in Optimus.
 And some have also been enhanced.